 Are Water Tracker Apps Worth It?

 Water tracking apps do pretty much what their name implies: keep a log of how much water you drink (and maybe how much you consume other drinks including soda, juice, coffee, kombucha, and booze) and remind you to have more H2O.
 The existence of such apps can be chalked up to the fact that dehydration is a common condition.
-There’s no conclusive literature on how common it is—one oft-cited claim states an StatPearls “Adult Dehydration” View Source are “chronically dehydrated,” but the actual numbers are fuzzier.
+There’s no conclusive literature on how common it is—one oft-cited claim states an estimated 75% of Americans StatPearls “Adult Dehydration” View Source are “chronically dehydrated,” but the actual numbers are fuzzier.
 Still, it’s not a bad idea to make sure you’re drinking water.
-But do you need a water tracker app to help you do that?
+But do you need an app to track water intake to help you do that?

 In most cases, probably not.
 “Everyone experiences dehydration from time to time,” says Matt Priven, MS, RDN, LDN of Oceanside Nutrition in Boston, Massachusetts.
 “There are lots of people out there who are mostly adequately hydrated.
 Trying to stick with an arbitrary figure about how much fluid they should take in, [like] a goal of 70 ounces a day and they’re getting 60 but experiencing no adverse effects, isn’t that helpful.”